Modern liberalism in the United States: Harry S. Truman's Fair Deal

+Harry S. Truman's successful re-election campaign in the 1948 presidential election proved the vitality of the New Deal coalition, as Truman had low approval ratings and faced opposition from Southern Democrats over his integration of the U.S. Armed Forces.
+Pictured is the infamous "Dewey Defeats Truman" headline from the Chicago Daily Tribune.

 Until he became president, liberals generally did not see Harry S. Truman as one of their own, viewing him as a Democratic Party hack.
 However, liberal politicians and liberal organizations such as the unions and Americans for Democratic Action (ADA) supported Truman's liberal Fair Deal proposals to continue and expand the New Deal.
 Alonzo Hamby argues that the Fair Deal reflected the vital center approach to liberalism which rejected totalitarianism, was suspicious of excessive concentrations of government power, and honored the New Deal as an effort to achieve a progressive capitalist system.
 Solidly based upon the New Deal tradition in its advocacy of wide-ranging social legislation, the Fair Deal differed enough to claim a separate identity.
 The depression did not return after the war and the Fair Deal faced prosperity and an optimistic future.

 The Fair Dealers thought in terms of abundance rather than depression scarcity.
 Economist Leon Keyserling argued that the liberal task was to spread the benefits of abundance throughout society by stimulating economic growth.
 Agriculture Secretary Charles F. Brannan wanted to unleash the benefits of agricultural abundance and to encourage the development of an urban-rural Democratic coalition.
 However, the "Brannan Plan" was defeated by his unrealistic confidence in the possibility of uniting urban labor and farm owners who distrusted rural insurgency.
 The conservative coalition of Northern Republicans and Southern Democrats in Congress effectively blocked the Fair Deal and nearly all liberal legislation from the late 1930s to 1960.
 The Korean War made military spending the nation's priority.
 Under Truman, the number of Federal grant programmes more than doubled to 71.
 In the 1960s, Stanford University historian Barton Bernstein repudiated Truman for failing to carry forward the New Deal agenda and for excessive anti-Communism at home.